SSWConsulting/SSW.People.Profiles/Paul-Neumeyer/Paul-Neumeyer.md

     ![](./Images/Bio/scrumtrainer.png)

-Dr. Paul Neumeyer is enthusiastic about innovating and streamlining technology so that real value is transferred to businesses and individuals.
-He has enjoyed consulting to a wide range of IT Sectors for over 10 years including the banking sector, health sector, finance and online businesses.
-He is also passionate about encrypting data and protecting it, data patterns for business intelligence and making smart automated systems.
+Dr. Paul Neumeyer is brings innovation and a streamlining of technologies to companies around Australia.
+He focus on real value and has enjoyed consulting to a wide range of IT Sectors for over 10 years including the banking, health, finance and online businesses.
+His experience managing projects, focusing on using the best of the Scrum and Agile methods is unparalleled.

+ On the technical side, most project he has lead used SharePoint 2010, ASP.NET and MVC.
+He is passionate about encrypting data and protecting it, data patterns for business intelligence and making smart automated systems.

-Paul's client projects:
+Paul's client projects have included:

-*   **McDonalds Asia Pacific Consortium P/L** A part of the McDonalds Enterprise that provides meat inventory and logistics to the Asia Pacific region.
+*   **McDonalds Asia Pacific  **A part of the McDonalds enterprise that provides meat inventory and logistics to the Asia Pacific region.

     Related Technology: Web Services, XML, Windows Forms, SQL Server 2005.
 *   **Westlink Consulting P/L** Are a young and forward-thinking property and valuation consultancy whose aim is to provide unbiased, up-to-date and effective property advice and valuations.